-S&P Global Ratings assigned its 'AAA' long-term rating and stable outlook to the Town of Windsor, Conn.'s series 2017 B general obligation (GO) bonds.
-At the same time, S&P Global Ratings affirmed its 'AAA' long-term rating, with a stable outlook, on the town's GO debt outstanding.
+S&P Global Ratings assigned its 'AAA' long-term rating and stable outlook to the Town of Windsor, Conn.'s series 2017 general obligation (GO) refunding bonds and affirmed its 'AAA' long-term rating, with a stable outlook, on the town's GO debt outstanding.

-Windsor's unlimited-tax-GO pledge to levy ad valorem taxes without limit as to rate or amount on all taxable property within its borders secures the bonds.
-Bond proceeds will finance capital improvement projects in the town.
+The town's unlimited-tax-GO pledge to levy ad valorem taxes without limitation as to rate or amount on all taxable property within its borders secures the bonds.
+Bond proceeds will refunding existing GO bonds and provide net present value savings.

 Windsor's GO bonds are eligible to be rated above the sovereign because we believe the town can maintain better credit characteristics than the nation in a stress scenario.
-Under our criteria, titled "Ratings Above The Sovereign--Corporate And Government Ratings: Methodology And Assumptions," published Nov.
-19, 2013, on RatingsDirect, the town has a predominately local revenue source with 77.4% of general fund revenue coming from property taxes.
-It also has taxing authority and treasury management independent from the federal government.
+Under our criteria, titled "Ratings Above The Sovereign: Corporate And Government Ratings-Methodology And Assumptions," published Nov.
+19, 2013, on RatingsDirect, the town has a predominately locally derived revenue source with 77.4% of general fund revenue derived from property taxes with independent taxing authority and independent treasury management from the federal government.